clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * Appreciate that different technologies have different trade-offs.
 Being easily accessible is one of them.

-# Try to suppress your (understandable) culturally-influenced sexism
+# Try to suppress your culturally-influenced sexism
 * Don't hit on people.
 No sexual advances.
 This extends to the after-party.
 * Don't make sexist jokes.
 Or racist, classist, or ableist jokes.
 Call people out if they do.
 A simple "That's not funny" and moving on quickly with the conversation will often suffice.
-* Don't make gender-based generalizations ("Women are better at X, because ...")
+* Don't make gender-based generalizations, even 'positive' ones ("Women are better at X, because ...")
 * Don't make references to people's bodies or state your opinion of them.
 * Don't use slurs.